- Download our Moving to Argentina Guide (PDF)

 Banking in Argentina

-Even though Argentina’s economy is notoriously unstable, the banks are doing well.
-This may be because banks are used to the instability and have begun shifting their models of operation to those of more orthodox countries (revenues based on lending and selling other financial products).
+Even though the country’s economy is notoriously unstable, the banking system in Argentina is doing well.
+This may be because banks are used to the instability and have begun shifting their operating models to those of more orthodox countries (revenues based on lending and selling other financial products).

 Banks are usually open for business from 10am to 3pm (depending on cities and seasons) and are closed on Saturday and Sunday.
-Most ATMs are open round the clock every day of the week.
-Expats should be prepared to queue whenever they enter a bank’s premises, and will most likely not find an English speaker working at the bank.
+Most ATMs are open around the clock every day of the week.
+Be prepared to queue whenever you enter a bank’s premises, and know that you’re not very likely to find English speakers working at local banks.

 Opening a bank account